Cycloctane/pylibcue/README.rst

 Usage
 -----

-Create a CD instance from CUE sheet file or string:
+Create a CD instance by parsing a CUE sheet file or string:

 .. code-block:: python